JeffersonLab/ccdb/janaccdb/README.txt

 PREPARE CCDB
 ============

-To run JANA with ccdb one should:

 1. Install CCDB.
 Follow the instructions of file install.linux.txt located in the CCDB_HOME directory.

-   Don't forget to setup CCDB in environment in the terminal where are you going to run JANA with CCDB.
+   (!)
+Don't forget to setup CCDB in environment in the terminal you going to run JANA with CCDB in.

-2. Load database dump to your mysql database
+2. If you haven't done so on CCDB install, Load HallD database dump to your mysql database

-## RUN CODE:
+##RUN CODE:

-    mysql -u ccdb_user < ccdb_calib_dump.mysql
+      mysql -u root -p ccdb <$CCDB_HOME/mysql/halld-11-02-2011.mysql.sql

-3) test everything is ready

-## RUN CODE:

-    ccdbcmd ls --dump-tree

-This command will print a directory tree as a test.

 PREPARE JANA